 The trade union representing postal workers is set to challenge a High Court injunction to block potential strikes by members.

-Mr Justice Swift granted Royal Mail an injunction to prevent members of the Communication Workers Union (CWU) from taking industrial action in a dispute over job security and employment terms.
+Royal Mail was granted an injunction to prevent members of the Communication Workers Union (CWU) from taking industrial action in a dispute over job security and employment terms.

-Giving his ruling in London on Wednesday, the judge said there was “improper interference” by the union with a strike ballot, because members had been encouraged to remove their voting papers from work before they were delivered to their home addresses.
+Giving his ruling two weeks ago, Mr Justice Swift said there was “improper interference” by the union with a strike ballot, because members had been encouraged to remove their voting papers from work before they were delivered to their home addresses.

-The court heard members were encouraged by the CWU to remove their voting papers from work, vote immediately and then share images on social media of themselves returning their ballots via the nearest postbox.
+The High Court heard members were encouraged by the CWU to remove their voting papers from work, vote immediately, and then share images on social media of themselves returning their ballots via the nearest postbox.

 Mr Justice Swift found that the union’s actions amounted to “improper interference” with the ballot and breached rules governing industrial action.